 Ulrike is since september 2020 interim professor ‘library and information technology and digital services’ (German: Vertretungsprofessur) at the University of Applied Sciences Potsdam (Germany) for the DFG project Research Data Management Organiser (RDMO).
-She is board member of the Digital Humanities Association for the German-speaking area (DHd), Deputy Convenor of the Working Group Data Centres of the Digital Humanities Association for the German-speaking area (DHd), member of the Advisory Board of Generation R (Open Science Platform of the Leibniz Association).
+She is board member of the Digital Humanities Association for the German-speaking area (DHd), Deputy Convenor of its Working Group Data Centres, Deputy Chief Editor of the Metablog OpenMethods (Digital Humanities Methods and Tools), and member of the Advisory Board of Generation R (Open Science Platform of the Leibniz Association).

 Areas of Interest

 Ulrike’s interests in research and teaching are in the area of Digital Humanities infrastructures with a focus on education and services related to research data management, long term preservation, and digital methods and tools, especially for the digital humanities.
 She is specialised in strategic development, communication, outreach, and training.
 Ulrike is also an advocate for advancing Open Science in the Arts and Humanities and intersections between eResearch and libraries.
 Last but not least, she is interested in medieval eschatology, historiography, and book and library history.
 She contributes to networks in research data management, digital preservation, digital arts and humanities, and Open Science.